 - to secretly install software for illegal so-called “bot networks”.
 This network is rented out by hackers for all sorts of illegal purposes, for example, remote attacks on other websites (DDOS attacks);

 - to encrypt the website and release it again for a ransom (ransomware) – stupid if you don’t have a backup then;

 - for “Black Hat SEO” by placing dubious links to other websites (and renting such links) in order to increase the reputation of the target pages in Google;

 - it also illegally diverts server processing power to lucrative BitCoin mining systems;

 - the server is misused for sending mass mails (spam),

-- fictitious target pages are created in connection with “phishing emails” in order to obtain data from email users;
+- fictitious target pages are created in connection with “phishing e-mails” in order to capture data from e-mail users;

 - websites are sometimes used for political purposes (defacements) by placing messages there;

 In addition, backdoors (secret access points, often in the form of a hidden administrator account) are usually created, allowing a hacker to remotely install new malware if the previously installed software is discovered or another is needed.